FAST: Faster Arbitrarily-Shaped Text Detector with Minimalist Kernel Representation

 \subsection{Minimalist Kernel Representation}

-\subsubsection{Definition.}
+\subsubsection{Definition}

-As illustrated in Figure~\ref{fig:label_generation}, our representation method formulates a given text line as an eroded text region (\ie, text kernel) with peripheral pixels.
-Compared to the existing kernel representations \cite{wang2019shape, wang2019efficient, liao2020real}, our representation method has two main differences as follows:
+To simplify the post-processing, we propose a novel text representation approach termed minimalist kernel representation (MKR).
+As illustrated in Fig.~\ref{fig:label_generation}, our MKR formulates a given text line as an eroded text region (\ie, text kernel) with peripheral pixels.
+Compared to the existing kernel representations \cite{liao2020real,wang2019shape,wang2019efficient}, our MKR has two main differences as follows.

-(1) Because our text kernel is generated by the morphological erosion operation, it can be approximatively restored to complete text region by its reverse operation (\ie, dilation).
+Firstly, because our text kernel label is generated by the morphological erosion operation, it can be approximatively restored to the complete text region by the reverse operation (\ie, dilation).
 Moreover, both erosion and dilation can be easily implemented in PyTorch with GPU acceleration.

-(2) Our representation method only requires the network to predict a 1-channel output, which is simpler than previous methods that need multi-channel output, as shown in Figure \ref{fig:pipeline}.
-To our knowledge, it may be the simplest kernel representation for arbitrarily-shaped text detection.
+Secondly, our MKR only requires the network to predict a 1-channel output, which is simpler than previous methods that need multi-channel output~\cite{liao2020real,wang2019shape,wang2019efficient}, as illustrated in Fig. \ref{fig:pipeline}.
+To our best knowledge, it may be the simplest kernel representation for arbitrarily-shaped text detection.

-\subsubsection{Label Generation.}
+\subsubsection{Label Generation}

 To learn this representation, we need to generate labels for text kernels and text regions.
-Specifically, for a given text image, the label of text regions can be directly produced by filling the bounding boxes, which is denoted as $G_{\rm tex}$ (see Figure~\ref{fig:label_generation}(b)).
+Specifically, for a given text image, the label of text regions can be directly produced by filling the bounding boxes, which is denoted as $G_{\rm tex}$ (see Fig.~\ref{fig:label_generation}(b)).
 Note that $G_{\rm tex}$ is a binary image, applying an erosion operator with $s\times s$ kernel to $G_{\rm tex}$, the peripheral pixels of text regions will be converted to non-text pixels.
-We take this result as the label for text kernels and denote it as $G_{\rm ker}$ (see Figure~\ref{fig:label_generation}(c)).
+To avoid losing text instances due to the erosion operation, we keep at least a minimal text kernel for each text region.
+We take this result as the label for text kernels and denote it as $G_{\rm ker}$ (see Fig.~\ref{fig:label_generation}(c)).

-\subsubsection{Post-Processing.}
+\subsubsection{Post-Processing}

-Based on the proposed representation method, we develop a GPU-parallel post-processing, termed text dilation, to recover complete text lines with negligible time overhead.
+Based on the proposed MKR, we develop a GPU-parallel post-processing, termed text dilation, to recover complete text lines with a negligible time overhead.
 The pseudo code is shown in Algorithm~\ref{alg:pseudo_code}, in which we utilize the max-pooling function with $s\times s$ kernel to implement the dilation operator equivalently.